Last updated on June 18th, 2025 at 06:46 pm

 Food and water should be replaced annually.
 Use supplies after hurricane season and replace over the winter.
 Gasoline should also be fresh.
 When hurricane season is over, dump gas containers in your car; refill containers next year.

-- Water: Bottled drinking water stays fresh for a year, so refresh your supply at the beginning of each season and use it up in the off-season.
-Save plastic by using pots and pans to store water as a storm approaches.
+- Water: Bottled drinking water should stay fresh for a year when stored in a cool, dark space, so refresh your supply at the beginning of each season and use it up in the off-season.
+Fill up pots and pans to boost supplies as a storm approaches.

 - Water containers: For storing tap water to bathe and flush toilets.
-These can be filled at the last minute, but you should already have the containers in-house.
+These can be filled at the last minute, but you should already own the containers.

 - Food: A pantry full of non-perishable foods, canned and packaged, is standard procedure in Florida.
-Stock up.
+Stock up now, especially if you have special dietary needs.

 - Paper goods: Stock up on TP, paper towels, paper plates this month.
 There won’t be any left on store shelves if you wait for the threat of a storm.